Frequently Asked Questions

 DO I NEED TO MAKE AN APPOINTMENT FOR MY PET?

-Please, do.
-A twenty-four hour notice is much appreciated, but we always do our best to accommodate same day calls or walk ins.
+Yes.
+Twenty-four hour notice is much appreciated, but we always do our best to accommodate same day calls.

 WILL MY PET BE SEDATED OR GIVEN TRANQUILIZERS?